statsplot/jshinyserver/documents/build.md

 ## Building from source

 You can build the server from source on Windows.
-Please download the source code and libraries needed [Download] .
-Move them to a folder (e.g. `D:\shiny`) and unzip them.
+Please download the releases [Download] or the lastest Github source code.
+Move it to a folder (e.g. `D:\shiny`) and unzip them.

 ### Install B4J IDE
 Please install B4J IDE per the instructions in https://b4x.com/b4j.html.
-This project is built with Version 4.20(1).
+This project is built with Version 4.20(1) or above.
 Note that you need to install JDK instead of JRE.

+Dependencies are in `dependencies_for_building.zip`, unzip them to a folder e.g. `D:\shiny\libs\additional`

-jCore library(4.20) in B4J 4.20 contains a bug ( https://www.b4x.com/android/forum/threads/updates-to-internal-libaries.48274/#post-416708 ).
+A bug was reported in jCore library(4.20) which comes with B4J 4.20  ( https://www.b4x.com/android/forum/threads/updates-to-internal-libaries.48274/#post-416708 ).
 It’s been fixed in B4J 4.50.

 When using B4J 4.20, you need to update the jCore library.
 Copy the files in `D:\shiny\libs\Libraries` to overwrite existing libraries in internal library folder (e.g. `C:\Program Files\Anywhere Software\B4J\Libraries` )

-### Build

 Open B4J, choose Tools > Configure Paths, set the additional lib path (`D:\shiny\libs\additional`).
 Close the B4J IDE(to refresh the updated libraries).

+### Build

-Double click server.b4j (`D:\shiny\source\server.b4j`) to load the server project.
+Double click server.b4j (`D:\shiny\{version}\source\server.b4j`) to load the server project.

 Select Release mode (drop list Debug/Release/Release(obfuscated)) and press run(F5).
 You can find compiled file `Objects\server.jar`.
 Now that the sever is running from B4J IDE, you can choose the Logs tab (right bottom) press Kill Process.